Moondog (1956 album)

 Moondog is an album by the American composer and musician Moondog, released by Prestige Records in 1956.
 Moondog had released the same music on his own label earlier that year as Snaketime Series.
-Moondog was at the time a street musician in New York City who had attained some recognition as a composer.
+Moondog was at the time a young composer in New York City who had attained some recognition.
 He was signed by Prestige Record, where Moondog became the first of three Moondog albums produced by Bob Weinstock.
 It contains eclectic works from Moondog's first decade as a composer.

 Background

 Louis "Moondog" Hardin was a blind street musician in New York City who had achieved some publicity and acclaim with a series of recordings in the early 1950s, some on his own labels and some released by established record companies.
 In 1955 he released a single with the tracks "Caribea" and "Oo Debut".
 They became part of his LP Snaketime Series, released in 1956 on his own label.
 The same year he signed with Prestige Records which released the album Moondog with the exact same content as Snaketime Series.
 It became the first of three Moondog albums produced by Bob Weinstock and released by Prestige over the next couple of years.

 The material on the three Prestige records represents Moondog's output from his first decade as a composer and his way of performing on the streets during these years.
 As for his outlook at the time they were released, they were already outdated; new influences such as Edgard Varèse and the realism of Niccolò Machiavelli had begun to lead him in new directions.